yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 Configure the Content Experiments in XML
 ****************************************

-You work with multiple XML files to configure a content experiment in your course.
+If you are developing your course in XML, you work with multiple XML files to configure a content experiment.
 This section steps through the files involved in a content experiment that shows different content to two different groups of students.

 For more information about working with your course's XML files, including information about terminology, see the `edX XML Tutorial <http://edx.readthedocs